Matty-El/velo-route/README.md

 #### Users

--   As a user, I want to be able to access the website on all types of device so that i can use the device that is most convenient to me at the time.
+-   As a user, I want to be able to access the website on all types of device so that I can use the device that is most convenient to me at the time.
--   As a user, I want a website that is clearly laid out and easy to navigate so that I can find the information i am looking for.
+-   As a user, I want a website that is clearly laid out and easy to navigate so that I can find the information I am looking for.
 -   As a user, I want to register with VeloRoute with a secure username and password.
 -   As a user, I want to find new cycling routes so that I can see try new recommended routes.
 -   As a user, I want to be able to add my favourite cycling routes to the website.
--   As a user, I want my routes to be displayed on my profile page so that I can see routes I have previosuly submitted.
+-   As a user, I want my routes to be displayed on my profile page so that I can see routes I have previously submitted.
 -   As a user, I want to be able to edit or delete routes that I have previously added to the VeloRoute.
 -   As a user, I want to be able to view cycling tips that have been added to VeloRoute so that I can find tips to help me with my cycling.
 -   As a user, I want to be able to rate cycling routes that have been added to the website.